 Obviously, you will have to find the runtime and memory usage to answer the above questions.
 If you want to use a manual means (i.e. stopwatch and looking at the drop in memory at the end of the program (it will only go up) in the "System monitor" or your OS equivalent), that is fine.
-You can also get this info from python if you want.
-If you are using a CSE labs machine, there are two commands you can use to get this info:
+You can also get this info from python if you want (you might need to install some modules to use these commands).
+If you wish to take this approach, you are on your own... but here are some different ways to get this to work: